- November 1, 2018

 What we caution against is not using a recognized approach, commonly referred to as guessing or ballparking.
 These approaches (if we can even call them approaches) will leave your client vulnerable to an IRS reasonable compensation challenge, with no defensible position.

-The three generally accepted approaches (from the IRS Job Aid: Reasonable Compensation) used to determining reasonable compensation are:
+The three generally accepted approaches (from the IRS Job Aid: Reasonable Compensation) used to determine reasonable compensation are:

 - The Cost Approach, aka Many Hats Approach: Generally works best for small businesses where the owner wears multiple hats.